-I made sure that the area was safe from other vehicles turning into the parking area, harnessed Tess and Gracie, and proceeded to help them get down out of the truck.
+I made sure that the area was safe from other vehicles, harnessed Tess and Gracie, and proceeded to help them get down out of the truck.
 In less than 10 seconds, the quiet pond I had been photographing became boisterous with honking.
-I looked over my shoulder to see 15 Canadian Geese swimming as fast as they could towards Tess & Gracie.
+I looked over my shoulder to see 15 Canadian Geese swimming as fast as they could towards Tess and Gracie.
 Neither dog had barked at the geese or attempted to take chase after the geese, but the geese were bent on getting to them.

-In spring, we may be beginning to shake our bones awake and start to adventure out, but these birds are finishing their migration.
-They are searching streams, lakes and ponds for a nice little island of mud and reeds on which to build the nest.
+In spring, we may be beginning to shake our bones awake and starting to adventure out, but these birds are finishing their migration.
+They are searching streams, lakes and ponds for a nice little island of mud and reeds on which to build their nest.
 Geese prefer to graze, so they swim the stream, lake or pond making sure that there is enough local food to feed the family.
-The gander (male goose) will protect his goose (female goose) from any harm, protect and defend their new home for the upcoming season.
+The gander (male goose) will protect his goose (female goose) from any harm and protect and defend their new home for the upcoming season.

 I have heard tales from bird hunters about geese trying to drown dogs.
-Come to find out, it is true.
+I've come to find out that this is true.
 Canadian geese have an innate fear of foxes and wolves.
 They associate domestic dogs with their wild counterparts.
 There have been reports of Canadian geese and swans actually succeeding in drowning dogs.
-These types of birds will achieve this goal by luring the dog to deeper water then stand on the dogs’ back.
-Some will also hold out their wing to keep the dogs’ head down in the water.
+These types of birds will achieve this goal by luring the dog to deeper water then standing on the dog's back.
+Some will also hold out their wing to keep the dog's head down in the water.

-Some people have reported seeing a gaggle of geese surround a dog; begin pecking at it while others try to get the dog under water so they can jump on top of the dog.
-Usually the pets’ owner can rush into the water to scare off the geese, but this is not always the case with swans.
+Some people have reported seeing a gaggle of geese surround a dog and begin pecking at it while others try to get the dog under water so they can jump on top of it.
+Usually, the pet's owner can rush into the water to scare off the geese, but this is not always the case with swans.
 A cob (male swan) will protect his family and nest very aggressively.
-Cobs do not care if the potential threat is a human, dog, cat, duck or even a goose.
+Cobs do not care if the potential threat is a human, dog, cat, duck, or even a goose.

 Diffusing the Situation

 Geese are quite skillful at reading body language.
 This is due to their superb eyesight.
 As the goose approaches where you and your dogs are, make firm eye contact.
 This will demonstrate that you are not an attainable target.
-This can deter the goose from further persuing it's attack.
+This can deter the goose from further pursuing its attack.

 Do not show that you may be submissive in your body language.
 Refrain yourself from hitting or striking out at the bird.
-Doing so can get the attention form other geese including nesting females.
-The more geese that join in the defending of the area, the more trouble you will have in diffusing an already tense situation.
+Doing so can get attention from other geese including nesting females.
+The more geese that join in the defense of the area, the more trouble you will have in diffusing an already tense situation.

-If, by chance, the goose tries to take flight in close proximity, cover you face and duck, but do not completely block your vision.
-Remember to move perpendicular to the birds path in order to avoid the wings and feet.
+If, by chance, the goose tries to take flight in close proximity, cover your face and duck, but do not completely block your vision.
+Remember to move perpendicular to the bird's path in order to avoid the wings and feet.